This guide is for Big Life Journal for Kids — 2nd Edition

 - What do I hope my child will GAIN by using the Journal?
-Take a look at the thirteen topics listed at the beginning of Big Life Journal.
+Take a look at the 10 topics listed at the beginning of the Big Life Journal (page 7).
 Is there a certain quality or attitude you believe your child could benefit the most from developing?
 For example, perhaps your child has a tendency to give up when faced with a challenge.
 Or maybe you would like your child to learn new skills in practicing persistence and overcoming perfectionism.

 How much do I KNOW about growth mindset?

-If your answer is nothing or not much at all, no worries!
+If your answer is nothing or not much, no worries!
 Instead of playing an expert role, you can be more like learning buddies or pals, each gaining something through the process.
-Be sure to check out this article on how to explain growth mindset to your kids.
+Also, be sure to check out this article on how to explain growth mindset to your kids.

 What TIME do I have available to be my child's Journal Buddy?

 Ideally, you want to make the most of this precious time with your child.
 To reduce stress, pick a time and day that allows for some wiggle room and make it consistent.
 If consistency is an issue due to an erratic schedule, include your child in the planning so they know when to expect your next Big Life Journal get-together.

 Your child will mirror your attitude toward the journal.
 If you treat your Big Life Journal time as a fun and relaxing activity, chances are your child will, too.
 When you show excitement, your child will be curious and will want to know why.